 The results of this study indicated that reproduction in lower elevation, warm-margin distribution limit populations of C. borealis was substantially affected by both abiotic and biotic factors, likely making these populations more susceptible to decline or local extinction with climate change.
 Many northern forest herbs with similar ecological requirements to those of C. borealis may be at substantial risk of local extinction in coming decades.
 The loss of such species along their warm-margin distribution limits will decrease species diversity and has the potential to modify species interactions and influence ecosystem processes. populations (p < 0.01), but supplemental pollination had no effect on seed production as measured by mean seed count per fruit.
 Elevation was significantly correlated with seed mass, as low elevation populations produced heavier seeds compared to high elevation

 Nelson, Karyn Rae, "Evidence of biotic and abiotic effects in small, warm-margin distribution limit populations of a northern forest herb, Clintonia borealis (Liliaceae)" (2016).
-Theses, Dissertations, and Projects.
-1974.
+Masters Thesis, Smith College, Northampton, MA.

 Off Campus Download